 You can use different sizes according to the requirement.
 Plywood is not recyclable, unlike wood.

-There are many different types of plywood and you should choose the type that best suits your needs.
-This versatile material is made up of several layers, so it is durable and has enough strength.
+There are many types of plywood, and you should choose the style that best suits your needs.
+This versatile material has several layers, so it is durable and has enough strength.

-Low-grade plywood is mostly used for the flooring while high-grade plywood is used for shelves, cabinets, desks drawers, etc.
+Low-grade plywood is mainly used for flooring, while high-grade plywood is used for shelves, cabinets, desks, drawers, etc.

 There are two types of plywood.
 High-strength plywood is made from hardwood trees, like oaks and maples.
 Marine plywood is made from durable veneers and is a better choice for damp environments.

-No matter what type of plywood you choose to use, the material can be cut and be worked on with ease.
+No matter what type of plywood you choose, the material can be cut and worked on efficiently.
 Some varieties of plywood are better suited for decorative purposes.

 Plywood is less susceptible to damage though it can be hard to cut designs through it.
 Indeed, it is strong enough to hold the screws tight.